gotchoices/MyCHIPs/doc/learn-message.md

 - **hash**: The hash at the end of the chain in base64v format
 - **index**: The index of the last chit in the chain
 - **chits**: An array of chits from a section of the chain
+- **conf**: The largest index known to be confirmed by the other side

 ### Route Messages
 Property: **target**: route